aldoribeirojr/aldoribeirojr.github.io/_posts/2025-03-04-losing-admin-access-to-your-aurora-mysql.md

 ## Conclusion
 Locking the admin account in Amazon RDS Aurora for MySQL can cause a critical outage of admin access, requiring AWS support intervention.

-Understanding the risks and implementing best practices can help prevent accidental lockouts and ensure continued access to your database.
+Understanding the risks and implementing best practices can help prevent accidental lockouts and ensure continued admin access to your database.
 Always be cautious when executing administrative SQL commands, especially those that modify user authentication settings.

-Since this issue does not occur in other services, I would like to see AWS address and resolve it.
+Since this issue does not occur in other services, I would like to see it resolved as soon as possible.